 - Implementation of The Resources and Waste Strategy 2018

 - It provides no stuctured timetable for plastic reduction.
 Hence reduction in plastic pollution may be a slow process.

 - There is no obligation to introduce the Deposit Return Scheme and Extended Producer Responsibility.

 - It is not comprehensive, omitting many forms of plastic.
 Microplastics are one example, estimated to constitute over 50% of plastic pollution in the UK.

 - Focus continues to be on recycling plastic rather than reduction.
 As our resources (The Life of a Plastic Bottle | Beware Plastic Recycling) show, plastic recycling is not the answer to plastic pollution.

 - Plastic is considered a recyclable waste stream.
 The term 'plastic recycling' is disputed.
 The creation and processing of such toxic material cannot be considered to be part of a healthy cycle.

 - The Plastic Packaging Tax is unfit for purpose.

 Trade deal trap

-Trade deals may either stop us from effectively dealing with plastic pollution or risk being sued in private courts by affected corporations.
+Trade deals may either stop us from effectively dealing with plastic pollution or enable the government to be sued in private courts by corporations for supposed loss of profits.
 Neither local MP would guarantee that this wouldn't be the case.
-See our trade deals section for substantion of these concerns, which includes correspondence.
+See our trade deals section for substantiation of these concerns, which includes correspondence.